Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Introduction

-When the number of solutions is large ($k\geq n+1$), \cite{Buchheim2017} essentially show that \eqref{eq:minmaxmin_dU} is not harder than its deterministic counterpart.
+When the number of solutions is large ($k\geq n+1$), \cite{Buchheim2017} essentially show for general convex uncertainty sets that \eqref{eq:minmaxmin_dU} is not harder than its deterministic counterpart.
 Unfortunately, in applications that require preparing the ground, it is not practical to have too many alternatives, limiting the interest of the approach from \cite{Buchheim2017}, which requires $k\geq n+1$.
-Alternative solutions to \eqref{eq:minmaxmin_dU} have also been proposed in a much more general context where there are also decisions that must be taken before the uncertainty is revealed, falling into the framezork of two-stages robust optimization, see~\cite{hanasusanto2015k} and~\cite{subramanyam2017k}.
-The former provides a MILP reformulation involving the linearization of products between binary and real variables, while the later studies an ad-hoc branch-and-bound algorithm that branches over the assignments of solutions to scenarios.
+Alternative solutions to \eqref{eq:minmaxmin_dU} have also been proposed in a much more general context where there are also decisions that must be taken before the uncertainty is revealed, falling into the framework of two-stage robust optimization, see~\cite{hanasusanto2015k} and~\cite{subramanyam2017k}.
+The former provides a MILP reformulation involving the linearization of products between binary and real variables, while the latter studies an ad-hoc branch-and-bound algorithm that branches over the assignments of solutions to scenarios.
 Unfortunately, these two approaches are able to prove optimality only for the smaller instances studied therein.
+Considering the case of budgeted uncertainty and $k=2$, \cite{Chassein2017} proved that Problem \eqref{eq:minmaxmin_dU} can be solved in polynomial time for the matroid maximization problem, the selection problem and the unconstrained problem while it is strongly NP-hard for the shortest path problem.
+Despite the theoretical efficiency for several combinatorial problems the procedure derived in \cite{Chassein2017} is not efficient for practical purposes.
+Furthermore general algorithms applicable even for the NP-hard cases are desired.